Brain Curriculum: Teaching Assistant (TA) Program

 • You may be requested to act as a table partner if there is an odd number of people in attendance.
 Please assist when needed and alternate with the other TAs.

-• If you find you are answering the same question repeatedly, or you see several participants having difficulty applying a certain technique, please tell the instructor so that the issue can be addressed with the whole class.
-Also, if a student is asking an important or interesting question, you may suggest that he/she ask the instructor so that the entire class can benefit from the answer.
+• If you find yourself answering the same question repeatedly, or notice that several participants are having difficulty applying a specific technique, please inform the instructor so that the issue can be addressed with the whole class.
+Also, if a student has an important or interesting question, you may suggest that they ask the instructor so that the entire class can benefit from the answer.

 • If you have advanced questions, see the instructor at the break or after class.